 I am a political scientist who specializes in the study of International Relations (IR).
-Since receiving my Ph.D. from the University of Southern California in May 2016, I have been an Assistant Professor at the Jindal School of International Affairs at O.P.
+Since receiving my Ph.D. from the University of Southern California, I have been an Assistant Professor at the Jindal School of International Affairs at O.P.
 Jindal Global University in Sonipat, Haryana, India.

 My research touches upon a number of subfields in political science, including development studies, comparative regionalism, international organizations, diplomatic studies, feminist IR, and post-colonial IR.
 I have regional expertise in the politics of the European Union, East Africa, and the United States.
-I employ a range of different methodologies in my work, including archival research, participant-observation, computer-assisted discourse analysis, and online surveys.
+Methodologically, I am a pluralist, employing a wide range of qualitative and quantitative methods in my work, including archival research, participant-observation, computer-assisted discourse analysis, and online surveys.

 I am Hungarian by origin, French by birth, American by education, and also spent formative years in Cambodia and Tanzania.
 I received my B.A. from Dartmouth College in 2006, my M.A. from King’s College London in 2007, and my Ph.D. from the University of Southern California in 2016 for a dissertation titled Taking Orders from Brussels?
 External Actors and Regional Organizations in the Developing World.